Edited by: Keri Stooksbury

 Eligible participants must submit their details on arrival at JFK and obtain an instant receipt that can be presented to a CBP agent, along with a passport.

-There are CLEAR lanes and enrollment centers at JFK in Terminals 2 and 4.
-To be eligible for this expedited security clearance, a passenger must enroll and attend an interview for eye and fingertip scanning.
+There are CLEAR lanes and enrollment centers at JFK in Terminals 4 and 7 (although 7 is temporarily closed).
+To be eligible for this expedited security clearance, a passenger must enroll and attend an interview for eye and fingertip scanning, which can be done in just a few minutes before you go through security.

 JFK Airport Lounges

-There are 24 lounges at JFK with some offering day pass access (for a fee) to all passengers, regardless of travel class.
+There are 18+ lounges at JFK, with some offering day passes (for a fee) to all passengers, regardless of travel class.

-Most airline lounges are open exclusively to their premium cabin passengers or frequent flyers.
+Most airline lounges are open exclusively to their premium cabin passengers or frequent flyers, although some are also part of the Priority Pass lounge network.

 |Lounge||Location||Opening Hours*||Day Pass Fee per Person**|